Zhangwenxiao-2024/MatrixIBD/README.md

 # MatrixIBD
 MatrixIBD software was designed to reconstruct recent multi-population migration history by using identical-by-descent sharing.
 ## Modified ms
-Modified ms is also called ms-IBD in this paper.
+Modified ms is also called ms-IBD in this paper, which can be used to extract ground-truth IBD segments from the simulated genealogies.
 ## Requirements
 - python 3.7.16
 - nlopt 2.7.1